MAD9137/f2024/docs/modules/week1/introduction.md

 ## External Resources

-In addition to the in-class lessons and the material posted on Brightspace, we will be using two external sites for videos, lessons, and interactive learning resources:  Pluralsight and Lynda.com.
+In addition to the in-class lessons and the material posted on Brightspace, we will be using two external sites for videos, lessons, and interactive learning resources:  Pluralsight and LinkedIn Learning.

 ### Pluralsight

 You should already have access to [Pluralsight](https://app.pluralsight.com) from the College.
 If you cannot access Pluralsight, please contact your course coordinators.

-## Lynda.com
+## LinkedIn Learning

-You should already have access to [Lynda.com](https://www.lynda.com/) from the College.
-If you cannot access Lynda.com, please contact your course coordinators.
+You should already have access to [LinkedIn Learning](https://www.linkedin.com/learning/) from the College.
+If you cannot access LinkedIn Learning, please contact your course coordinators.